LEGIONELLA RISK ASSESSMENT

 GUIDANCE ON LEGIONNAIRES’ DISEASE FOR LANDLORDS

-We provide Legionella Risk Assessment to property management companies, private landlords, offices & commercial premises.
+We provide Legionnaires check services to property management companies, private landlords, offices & commercial premises.

 However, most rented premises normally on low due to high turnover of water.
 It is landlord responsibility to carried risk assessment and introduce control measures to protect the tenants.

 According to Section 3(2) of the Health and Safety at Work Act 1974 (HSWA) legislation which apply to landlords to ensure a duty of care is shown to their tenants.